cncf/toc/proposals/incubation/kyverno.md

 ## Statement on Alignment with the CNCF Mission

 A recent [CNCF security survey](https://www.cncf.io/blog/2021/10/12/cloud-native-security-microsurvey-more-than-80-of-organizations-want-to-build-modern-security-systems-with-open-source-software/) revealed that more than 80% of organizations are looking for modern security systems with open source software.
-Kyverno's aims to address this gap.
+Kyverno's goal is to help address and close this gap.
 Kyverno secures and automates Kubernetes configurations by providing a powerful but easy-to-use policy engine that allows developers, operators, and security engineers to leverage policies as contracts for collaboration.
 By making Kubernetes easier to use and secure, Kyverno's mission directly aligns with the Foundations mission of making cloud native ubiquitious.

 ## Comparison with Other CNCF Policy Management Projects

 ### Comparison to OPA/Gatekeeper

 Open Policy Agent (OPA) is a general-purpose policy engine where policies are defined using Rego.
-[Gatekeeper]([OPA/Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/) applies OPA/Rego policies to Kubernetes and allows customization of policies using constraints.
+[Gatekeeper]([OPA/Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/) enables OPA/Rego policies to be used in Kubernetes and allows customization of Rego policies using constraints.

-In contrast, Kyverno was designed for Kubernetes and it's policies leverage the OpenAPIv3 structural schema used for Kubernetes resources.
+Kyverno was designed for Kubernetes and it's policies leverage the OpenAPIv3 structural schema used for Kubernetes resources.
 In addition, Kyverno uses Kubernetes patterns, idioms, and best-practices, so it feels familiar to Kubernetes DevSecOps teams.
 Kyverno policies, and policy results, are custom resources that can be managed using the same declarative configuration management principles used in Kubernetes and by widely adopted tools like kubectl and Kustomize.

 Here is the video and the blog published by community compares policy management tools for Kubernetes:
 - [Kubernetes Policy Management Tools Compared - OPA with Gatekeeper vs. Kyverno](https://www.youtube.com/watch?v=9gSrRNmmKBc&feature=youtu.be&ab_channel=DevOpsToolkit), by Viktor Farcic